 How big is it going to be and how many classrooms will be in the Mell Classroom Building?

 The project will include 69,000 square feet in the new Mell Classroom Building and repurposing and renovating another 38,000 square feet inside the library.
 (107,000 total square feet.)
-It will include 29 active learning classrooms, two lecture halls, and food venues.
+It will include 29 active learning classrooms and two lecture halls.

 What will the classrooms be like?